BrazaTech/checkout/readme.md

 # This is the Checkout repository.

-## Welcome to have the best integration experience with our product.
+## Welcome to the best integration experience with our product.

 - For more information visit [our website](https://www.brazabank.com.br/checkout/)
 - Flow of Checkout